 The period of study is normally 2 years.
 Students can take the classes in the first year, and the second year is for the dissertation.
 The dissertation can be completed from any location, so there is no requirement to stay in Beijing for the second year, but it is necessary for students to return to Beijing in order to defend the dissertation in front of a panel when it has been completed.
 It is also possible for students to spread the courses out over two years if they wish.
 Students will also have the opportunity to take Chinese Mandarin lessons, and it is also possible to arrange law experience working in Beijing.

 Curriculum and Credits Awarded:

-An LL.M. candidate must obtain a minimum of 26 credits to fulfill the requirements for the award of the LL.M. in Chinese and Comparative Law (English Mode).
+An LL.M. candidate must obtain a minimum of 26 credits to fulfill the requirements for the award of the LL.M. in International Law (English Mode).
 Students can obtain credits by attending lectures or seminars and writing research papers as directed by their supervisor.
 The credits for each course offered by the program are set out as follows: